-4. Used Imported Vehicles to be registered in Malta
+5. Used Imported Vehicles to be registered in Malta

-4.1 Definition
+5.1.
+Definition

-A used motor vehicle brought from abroad means a vehicle which has not as yet been registered in Malta but which has been registered in another country.
+A used motor vehicle brought from abroad means a vehicle which has not as yet been registered in Malta, but which has been registered in another country.

-4.2 Inspection prior certification
+5.2.
+Inspection prior certification

 Importers or motor car dealers or owners of motor vehicles who bring or import such vehicles which are of at least 30 years of age from their date of manufacture may opt to apply for the vintage certification of such vehicles.
-In such cases, the vehicle shall be inspected by Transport Malta, (Vintage Vehicle Classification Committee) prior to its certification as a vintage vehicle.
+In such cases, the vehicle shall be inspected by the Vintage Vehicle Classification Committee appointed by the Authority prior to its certification as a vintage vehicle.

-4.3 Registration Value
+5.3.
+Registration Value (RV)

-The Vintage Vehicle Classification Committee appointed by Transport Malta shall determines the registration value of such vehicle for the purpose of calculating the registration tax payable on such a vehicle.
+The Vintage Vehicle Classification Committee appointed by Transport Malta shall determine the registration value of such vehicle for the purpose of calculating the registration tax payable on such a vehicle.

-The registration value of any such vehicle for the purpose of calculating the registration is based on:
+The registration value of any such vehicle for the purpose of calculating the registration is based on the average market value of identical, equivalent or similar motor vehicles on the international market, however, the registration value shall not in any even be less than the invoice value.

-- a.
-The invoice value or - b.
-The average market value of identical, equivalent, or similar motor vehicles on the international market when the invoice value is deemed by the Committee to be unreasonably low.
+Provided that, the registration value of a motor caravan or a motor home, shall not, in any event, be less than twenty thousand euro (€20,000).

-4.4 Registration Tax Rates
+5.4.
+Registration Tax Rates

-4.4.1 Private vehicles used for private use with an age of 30 years or over but less than 50 years from Date of Manufacture:
+5.4.1.
+Private vehicles used for private use with an age of 30 years or over but less than 50 years from the date of manufacture: